Dear Friends,

 - From 14 – 15 February 2022, DefendDefenders trained a total of 12 WHRDs in physical security and wellbeing, as part of our Safe Sisters program devoted to empowering women and girls.

-- From 16-18 February, the DefendDefenders trained nine leaders of the SOGI HRD coalition in Tanzania’s coastal town of Bagamoyo on how to administer psychological first aid and psychosocial support provision.
+- From 16-18 February, the DefendDefenders trained nine leaders in Tanzania’s coastal town of Bagamoyo on how to administer psychological first aid and psychosocial support provision.

 - From 21- 25 February, DefendDefenders’ staff conducted a follow-up training for South Sudanese HRDs in Juba, South Sudan.
 Additionally, an in-country event was organised to discuss the mandate of the CoHRSS and push its renewal.
 The team also held side meeting with relevant stakeholders including diplomatic missions.